-Pupils have access to one Computing lesson each week in the Computer suite which is equipped with thirteen computers and an interactive board.
+Pupils have access to one Computing lesson each week in the Computer suite which is equipped with thirteen computers and an interactive Smart board.
 Pupils are given their own login to access the network and are provided with their own email accounts.
-We use Office 365 when using emails and we learn how to use OneDrive, Sway and other apps within Office 365 so that we can apply these skills to other areas of ICT.
-Pupils are encouraged to be responsible users of the network and the equipment throughout the Academy as each classroom have networked computers and an interactive board.
+They are encouraged to be responsible users of the network and the equipment throughout the Academy as each classroom has two networked computers and an interactive Smartboard.

 ICT is used in every curriculum subject throughout the Academy.
-Should teachers wish to use ICT as part of their lessons, whether for research, creating documents or accessing educational applications, we have a booking system for a range of equipment including computers in the library, Google Chromebooks, iPad minis and iPads.
+Should teachers wish to use ICT as part of their lessons, whether for research, creating documents or accessing educational applications, we have year group sets of laptops which can be booked and used by individual classes for use across the curriculum.
 We are also fortunate to have a well-equipped sensory room which can be used throughout all curriculum areas to help bring topics alive and give pupils a memorable experience, helping to engage them in their learning.

 Pupils are encouraged to peer and self-assess their work so they are aware of the levels they are working at.
 They have a tracking system saved in their own documents, allowing them to view where they are working at and what they need to do to progress.

 Computing is divided into 3 strands: Information Technology, Digital Literacy and Computer Science.
-All year groups cover these three strands throughout the year to aim to provide a broad and balanced Computing curriculum.
+All year groups cover these three strands throughout the year to provide a broad and balanced Computing curriculum.

 Key Stage 3 Topics

 - Familiarisation of the Academy Network, introduction and evaluation of software available.